 Said by: New York Times reporter Binyamin Appelbaum, when describing how Yellen likely regards herself.

 I don’t have much to add about this; I just think it’s interesting.
 I mean, is this a Thing?
 Did many women in Yellen’s generation have late blooming careers?
 Trend piece or it didn’t happen.

 Said by: Peter Coy of Bloomberg Businessweek; also herself (in so many words)

 Coy reneged on his complicated hawk head/dove soul analogy to say that a more accurate description of Yellen than dove is “activist”—someone who isn’t afraid to wield the Fed’s enormous power to affect the real world.”
 In a way, Yellen would seem to support this claim, speaking of herself as apolitical in one interview but telling the Yale Daily News that her mentors valued work that “not only meet a high intellectual standard, but would improve the well-being of mankind.”

 5) An “economics superstar” and potentially the most powerful policymaker in the world.

 Said by: Pretty much everyone

 While descriptors 1-4 are real, most people describe Yellen as simply excellent, and a likely candidate to be the first woman ever to chair the Federal Reserve in its 100-year history.
 In doing so, Yellen would be cracking one of the highest glass ceilings out there.
-May I advise we start referring to her simply as Chairwoman Yellen?
+Given this, may I advise we start referring to her simply as Chairwoman Yellen?